startupbrk/startupbrk.github.io/_posts/2014-02-28-winterbrk-2014-results.md

 description: "Announcing winners of Summerbrk 2014!"
 category: articles
 tags: [winterbrk, images, results]
+image:
+  feature: winterbrk-2014-presentation-winners.jpeg
 ---

 # Results

 Winterbrk was organized in Jan-Feb 2014.
-This was before this blog was started, so I'm publishing these old results, just for the sake of completeness.
+This was before this blog was started, so I'm publishing these results now.
 First a few facts:

+### 20000 Lines of code

 ### 69 Students

-### 6 Mentors

-### 1
+### 15 Teams

-There were about twice as many participants as we had in Winterbrk 2013.
-The competition was tougher.
-The ideas submitted ranged from solving serious educational issues like bunking a class :), fun games, social media, sharing with friends, reviews, internet of things, classified listings and so on.
-Judges had tough time coming to consensus and it was a close call.
+Judged by Ashish Kanodia (IITR, Shri Balaji Industrial Products), Divye Tela (Auriga IT), Nishant Gautam (Auriga IT) and Gaurav Jain (CA, Partner SC Bapna & Associates) in a live presentation followed by a Q&A session at MNIT, this was a very lively start of the Startupbrk series.

-Before we get to the results, we would like to thank our sponsors and judges, Divye Tela (Auriga IT, India), Venkat Yalla (Intel Corp., USA) and Gaurav Nolkha (Swiftday LLC., USA) for their support and time.
-We also want to thank Ashutosh Mundra (Oracle, India), Harish (Deloitte, India) and Mukta Sharma (Deloitte, USA) for their support and encouragement.
+Before we get to the results, we would like to thank our sponsors Ashutosh Mundra (Oracle, India), Mukta Sharma (Deloitte, USA) and Gaurav Nolkha (Intel, Swiftday LLC., USA) for their support and encouragement.

-Without much further ado, winners of Summerbrk 2014 are:
+Without much further ado, winners of Winterbrk 2014 are:

-### 1. Pranshu Goyal, Rs.
+### 1 Simral Chaudhary and Neha Sharma, Rs.
 10000 cash
-For his work on [Sophomores.in](http://www.sophomores.in).
-Judges rewarded his effort for taking it live.
+For their work on Artesania.
+Judges rewarded thier wholesome effort.

-### 2. Vatsal Bucha, Rs.
+### 2. Arpita Mathur, Astha Gupta, Deenbandhu Agarwal and Pooja Bandal, Rs.
 2500 cash
-Just like you, we love games and could not avoid falling for his simple duck hunt game.
+Loved the use of modern web application development techniques used in the creation of Flockers, a simple interest based discovery platform.

-### 3. Ankush Mittal, Rs.
+### 3. Saatvik Shah and Sanjay Thakur, Rs.
 2500 cash
-For his use of Parse cloud to deliver a connected experience that enables sharing videos and photos among friends.

-## Surprise Keep-it-up Awards!!

-### Pratishtha Choudhary, Rs.
-1500 cash
-For her work on the feedback system involving your friends and trusted sources.

-### Vamshi and Ramesh, Rs.
-1500 cash
-For their fun idea and implementation of Mr. Bunker.

-## Important Announcement
-Divye, will be meeting students/participants from **Jaipur** next weekend, where he will happily share his feedback and will answer questions related to technology, running a IT company and just about anything :).
+For their beautiful notes taking application, Nano.

 Congratulations!
 And don't forget to boast about it and share with your friends.